mikelevins/folio2/README.md

 functional idioms and data structures in Common Lisp and a common set of APIs for working with them.

-folio is oragnized so that users can load and use the entire collections of functions, macros, and types, or just those parts of the library that are needed.
+folio is organized so that users can load and use the entire collections of functions, macros, and types, or just those parts of the library that are needed.
 It provides several purely-optional syntactic extensions for convenience.